quadriga-dk/Bewegtes-Bild-Fallstudie-1/Kapitel_II/Aufgabe_D_UK-2.md

 animated through this technique in comparison to everyday perception.

-In diesem Screenshot ist die Erfassung solcher Timelaps in der Timeline zu sehen:
+In diesem Screenshot ist die Erfassung solcher Timelapse in der Timeline zu sehen:

 ![screenshot-A4-S08](../_images/A4-S08.png)